valerievna2212/HelloWorld/README.md

 # check status of the repo (to see new files. updated files and so on)
 $ git status

+On branch master
+Your branch is up to date with 'origin/master'.

+nothing to commit, working tree clean

 # Add file to local repo
 $ git add HelloWorld.java